moonsdust/moonsdust/README.md

 # ✧

 Hi, I'm Emily!
-I'm currently an undergraduate student at the University of Toronto.
+I'm currently an undergraduate student at the University of Toronto studying computer science, statistics, and digital humanities.

 [Enter the Event Horizon (Website)](https://emilysu.me) | [LinkedIn](https://www.linkedin.com/in/emilyzsu/)